xnikitina/computer-forensics-lab/labs/lab4/README.md

 ---

-## 🔧 Tool Explained
+### 🔧 Tool Description – File Viewer
-- **File Viewer** → A forensic utility that can open and display files of many formats (e.g., `.doc`, `.jpg`, `.png`, `.mp3`, `.pdf`, `.txt`).
+**File Viewer** is a forensic utility that allows investigators to:
-- It allows investigators to:
+- Open files of multiple formats (images, documents, audio, video, text).
-  - Quickly locate files.
+- Inspect file contents even if the extension has been changed.
-  - View their contents regardless of extension.
+- View file properties and metadata (size, timestamps, author, hidden strings).
-  - Inspect file properties to determine authenticity and integrity.
+- Work in read‑only mode to preserve evidence integrity.

-- If a file fails to open or displays incorrectly, this may indicate corruption or tampering.
+This makes File Viewer efficient for quickly identifying suspicious files, detecting format manipulation, and gathering forensic details without altering the original data.

 ---